 iii) If the DNN configuration allows MPQUIC with any steering mode and ATSSS-LL with only Active-Standby steering mode, the MA PDU Session is capable of MPQUIC and ATSSS-LL with Active-Standby mode in the uplink and in the downlink.

+iv) If the DNN configuration does not allow MPQUIC steering functionality and the DNN configuration allows ATSSS-LL functionality with at least the Active-Standby steering mode, then the MA PDU Session is capable of ATSSS-LL with only Active-Standby steering mode in the uplink and in the downlink.